ValAug/serverless-AWS-cost-optimization/README.md

 - You must have an AWS account and configure your CLI profile.
 - Terraform must be installed.
 [Learn how to install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
+- ## Please first completed this part one.
+[Part one EC2 Creation](https://github.com/ValAug/aws-compu-terraform)

 ## ⚠️ Cautions